barchart/barchart-feed/maven-site-github-pages.md

 -->
 ### maven build marker
-when this file is present in project root folder, maven site profile will be activated
+when this file is present in project root folder, maven site for github pages profile will be activated